artoews/toniq/phantom/adapting-the-design.md

     * Align model with cardinal planes via “Edit→Align” and “Edit→Transform”, as needed.
     * Repair model by erasing nuisance features (e.g. holes) via “Select→Delete” and “Analysis→Inspector→Auto Repair All”.
 5. Generate a toleranced copy of the surface model.
     * In Meshmixer, use “Select→Edit→Offset” with a reasonably small offset (e.g. 0.5 mm).
-This will result in two solid bodies, to be separated in a later step.
-        * Implant surface, for printing plastic replica.
-        * Implant surface offset, for making the implant cavity feature in the block assembly.
+This will create a second, slightly larger solid body in the same file as the original one.
+These two overlapping solid bodies will be separated in a later step.
+The original solid body ("implant surface") is for printing the plastic replica implant.
+The larger solid body ("implant surface offset") is for making the implant cavity feature in the block assembly.
 6. Compress surface models.
     * In Meshmixer, “Select→Edit→Reduce” with 0.25 mm Max Deviation (shape preserving).
     * Save as a new file in STL format.